isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 With a little thought, it's clear that this function really does implement
 addition.
-By induction, the first argument is either of the form `zero`, in
+By induction, the first argument is either of the form `ctor:zero`, in
 which case it adds nothing to the result, or it is of the form `suc x`, in which
 case we assume `x + y` to properly implement addition, and we observe the fact
 that $(m + n) + p = m + (n + p)$.
 This is our first mathematical proof, although